 You also probably know that elected officials, government agencies, and police departments use social media to provide information directly to their constituents and to stay in touch with public opinion.

-What you may not know, however, is that police agencies, prosecutors, and drug crimes lawyers are routinely scrutinizing social media sites for evidence of criminal activity and evidence that can be used against defendants in court.
+What you may not know, however, is that police agency, prosecutors, and drug crimes lawyers are routinely scrutinizing social media sites for evidence of criminal activity and evidence that can be used against defendants in court.

 You’ll learn how social media evidence is handled by the police and the courts, how important social media evidence can be in a criminal case, and what you should do if you are charged with a crime because of something you posted to a social media site.